 The Clerk sent a report on options to Cllrs, which is attached to the minutes.
-Appendix B.

-These were discussed and it was unanimously AGREED to continue with the internal post box in the AWMH and request that the AWMH Committee check the mail when management are away, so that there is no disruption to the post.
+Appendix B. These were discussed and it was unanimously AGREED to continue with the internal post box in the AWMH and request that the AWMH Committee check the mail when management are away, so that there is no disruption to the post.
+Also to continue to keep APC informed when management are away.
 Action Point 1.
 Cllr Watkins has a key to the post box and can check the post when the Clerk is away.